FluentData/TrainingRIntro/README.md

 This repository, TrainingRIntro, serves as a companion package for R Intro Training.
 It is a unique combination of an R package and training materials designed to provide a comprehensive introduction to R for Air Data Analysis.

+## Purpose

+The primary goal of this package is to facilitate the learning process for those new to R, particularly in the field of Air Data Analysis.
+It provides a structured approach to learning, with materials covering a wide range of topics essential for data analysis in R.

+## How it Works

+The `TrainingRIntro` package includes a series of R scripts and data files that correspond to various sections of the training material.
+These scripts provide practical examples of the concepts covered in the training, allowing you to learn by doing.

 ## Installation

 To install this package, you need to have the `remotes` package installed.
 If you don't have it, you can install it using the command `install.packages("remotes")`.